92 total views, 1 views today

 You convey respect (or lack of it) for your deaf kid by many of your daily actions.
 You fail to respect your youngster when you talk down to him or her; purposely embarrass them; laugh at their efforts; exclude them from family communication; or look through their private belongings without asking permission.

-You convey respect by soliciting and listening to your youngster’s opinion, by allowing him or her the latitude to negotiate his communication needs, express clothing preferences, choose friends, and pursue hobbies.
+Soliciting and listening to your youngster’s opinion, by allowing him or her the latitude to negotiate his communication needs, express clothing preferences, choose friends, and pursue hobbies.

 You want to send the message that you value his or her taste and individuality.
 You demonstrate your respect for them through myriad of subtle actions.